home

 Broughton in the above quote consider content as one among many synonyms for subject.
 We have so far mentioned the following candidates as synonyms for subject analysis:

-• Information analysis.
-Vickery & Vickery’s (2004, 119) definition of this term is 100% a synonym for what in knowledge organization traditionally have been called “subject analysis”.
+- Information analysis.
+Vickery and Vickery’s (2004, 119) definition of this term is 100% a synonym for what in knowledge organization traditionally have been called “subject analysis”.

 More concepts could be considered, including discourse analysis, genre analysis, picture analysis and text analysis, but will not be discussed here.